damongolding/immich-kiosk/README.md

 > [!NOTE]
 > Not all filters work on all asset source/buckets.

-Filter allow you to filter asset buckets (people/albums/date ect) by certain criteria.
+Filters allow you to filter asset buckets (people/albums/date etc.) by certain criteria.

 ### Date filter